-The spacing, the height above rails, the diameter, the intensity of the lights, the dimensions and shape of the emitted beam in both day and night time operation are defined in the 'rolling stock - locomotives and passenger rolling stock' TSI ('LOC&PAS TSI').
+The spacing, the height above rails, the diameter, the intensity of the lights, the dimensions and shape of the emitted beam in both day and night time operation are defined in the 'rolling stock - locomotives and passenger rolling stock' TSI ('LOC&PAS TSI') .

-By the dates mentioned below for the harmonisation of the rear end signal as per section 4.2.2.1.3.2, the luminous intensity of vehicle headlamps shall be in accordance with point (5) of section 4.2.7.1.1 of the Annex to Regulation (EU) $1302/2014^4$ (Loc&Pas TSI) in order to access the lines identified in RINF where permissive driving is used.
+In order to access lines identified in RINF where permissive driving is used, by By the dates mentioned below for the harmonisation of the rear end signal as per section 4.2.2.1.3.2, the luminous intensity of vehicle headlamps shall be in accordance with the level defined for the full-beam headlamps in point (5) of section 4.2.7.1.1 of the Annex to Regulation (EU) 1302/20144 (Loc&Pas TSI)-in order to access the lines identified in RINF where permissive driving is used.